Mathelab/ALTREsampledata/gtfManipulation/readme.md

 perl ./gtftobed_human.pl Homo_sapiens.GRCh37.75.gtf Homo_sapiens.GRCh37.75_exon1only.bed
 ```

 The script is customized to this gtf file.
-It is extremely unlikely to work on a gtf file of another species or even a different human build.
+It may not work on a gtf file of another species or even a different human build.

 However, with minor modifications (on your part!) it can tackle other gtf files and so it is a good starting place.